AdobeDocs/campaign-standard.en/help/administration/using/aep-mapping-definition.md

 1. Complete the mandatory fields and select:

     * a **targeting dimension**: this is the Campaign Standard schema to map
-    * a **dataset**: this is the data package associated to an XDM schema in Adobe Experience Platform
+    * a **dataset**: this is the data package associated to an XDM schema in Adobe Experience Platform.

 >[!NOTE]
+>
+>The dataset has to be enabled for Profile, for a batch to be ingested into Real-time Customer Profile or Identity Service.
 >
 >If the dataset you select is already being used in an existing data mapping, a warning appears to inform you that your data may be overwritten on Adobe Experience Platform.
 This may happen when there are some common recipients in datamappings using a same dataset.